AE0hello/open-source-arras/README.md

 - Added the "Ciper Probe's Stuff" menu as an upgrade from the Developer tank

-- Implemented bot auto-balance system for TDM mode that ensures equal bot distribution across teams, kills strongest bots from overpowered teams, and spawns replacements for underpowered teams.
+- Implemented bot auto-balance system for TDM mode that ensures equal bot distribution across teams.

 - Fixed upgrade points at level 45 to be 42 instead of 44 by updating defineLevelSkillPoints in server/config.js.